-Based on the guidance in ASC 350-30-25-4, intangible assets should be recognized when they meet the criteria in CON 5, which includes satisfying the definition of an asset.
-This basis for recognizing intangible assets in an asset acquisition is less restrictive than the basis for recognizing intangible assets in a business combination because the latter requires an intangible asset to be separable and contractual-legal in nature (see Section 10.8).
+Based on the guidance in ASC 350-30-25-4, the basis for recognizing intangible assets in an asset acquisition is less restrictive than the basis for recognizing intangible assets in a business combination because the latter requires an intangible asset to be separable and contractual-legal in nature (see Section 10.8).
 As a result, the intangible assets recognized in a business combination may also be recognized in an asset acquisition (see Chapter 10).
 In addition, there may be other assets recognized in an asset acquisition that should not be recognized in a business combination.
 ASC 350-30-25-4 specifically provides as examples "specially-trained employees or a unique manufacturing process related to an acquired manufacturing plant."
 The asset recognized for specially-trained employees is commonly referred to as an assembled workforce.